 Want some extra help with your writing skills?
 The TWU Writing Center is here for you!
-The Writing Center is staffed by trained student tutors who will work with you to generate insights, organize them, and fashion them into well-written essays.
+The Writing Center is staffed by trained peer tutors who will work with you to generate ideas, organize them, and fashion them into well-written essays.

-The Writing Center is not a proofreading service.
-Our tutors will help you address specific concerns in content, structure, grammar, and style.
-Our aim is to empower you—to guide you toward the skills you need to write well in college and beyond.
+Although the Writing Center is not a proofreading service, our tutors will help you address specific concerns in content, structure, grammar, and style.
+Our aim is to empower you—to guide you toward gaining the skills you need to write well in college and beyond.
 The Writing Center helps to produce good writers by giving you help when you need it in the context of your own writing.

 Each in-person session will typically last about 15 minutes, after which you can take what you learn and apply it to your work.
 You can always return to the Writing Center again if need be.